lanl/LOTUS/README.md

    - _L1_Rate_: LOTUS Stage 1 ENA rate (total LOTUS Stage 1 "good" labels divided by total exposure time) for a given angle bin;
    - _L3_Rate_: LOTUS Stage 3 ENA rate (total LOTUS Stage 3 "good" labels divided by total exposure time) for a given angle bin;

-### B. ISOC_Data.zip
+### ISOC_Data.zip
-This .zip file contains three .csv files that are used to make figures that are produced from byproducts of the labels that result from LOTUS (these correspond to Figures 6 through 11 in Stricklin et al. (2024)).
-These files are used for producing ISOC maps for the years 2009 through 2021. **ISOC_SME.csv** is used for producing maps associated with SME-generated labels; **ISOC_L1.csv** is used for producing maps associated with LOTUS Stage 1 labels; **ISOC_L3.csv** is used for producing maps that are associated with LOTUS Stage 3 labels.
+This .zip file contains three .csv files that are used to make ISOC-like sky maps that are produced from byproducts of the labels that result from LOTUS (these correspond to Figures 6 through 11 in Stricklin et al. (2024)).
+These files are used for producing ISOC-like maps for the years 2009 through 2021. **ISOC_SME.csv** is used for producing maps associated with SME-generated labels; **ISOC_L1.csv** is used for producing maps associated with LOTUS Stage 1 labels; **ISOC_L3.csv** is used for producing maps that are associated with LOTUS Stage 3 labels.
 All files in this .zip file contain the same six variables:
    - _lon_: Longitude associated with observations;
    - _lat_: Latitude associated with observations;
    - _ena_flux_prop_: Transformed version of ENA rate
    - _total_exposure_time_: Total time corresponding to "good" ENA times used to calculate ena_flux_prop;
    - _time_group_: Map associated with observations;
    - _esa_: 1 of 6 overlapping energy passbands at which "true" ENAs + isotropic background or anisotropic background may be observed.

+### **ibex_rgb.csv**
+This .csv file is a 4-column data frame containing the pixel color information for making the ISOC-like sky maps:
+   - red: red numeric value
+   - green: green numeric value
+   - blue: blue numeric value
+   - hex: hex value

 ## Attribution and Copyright
 If you use any of the LOTUS framework or results in your work, please cite the following paper: